Meet the GGSC’s New Fellows

 Omar Davila Jr. is a Ph.D. candidate in the Graduate School of Education at UC Berkeley.
 His research interests highlight the nexus of discourse, education policy, and boys of color.
 As a GGSC research fellow, Omar will examine the way political discourses construct notions of merit and, in turn, the way high-performing Latino boys navigate academic settings successfully.
 The implications of this work are two-fold: (1) understand the way merit goes beyond cognitive skill sets into a more political, social, and performative realm, and (2) understand the way Latino boys develop resilience, overcome urban conditions, and achieve academic success.

-Monica Ellwood-Lowe (Hornaday Fellow)School Psychology
+Monica Ellwood-Lowe (Hornaday Fellow)Developmental Psychology

 Monica Ellwood-Lowe is a second-year doctoral student in Developmental Psychology at UC Berkeley.
 Previously, she completed a bachelor’s degree in Psychology from Stanford University.
 Monica is broadly interested in how children adapt their learning strategies to fit the demands of their early environments.
 As a GGSC fellow, Monica will study whether socioeconomically disadvantaged children, at risk for under-performing in school, develop particular cognitive skills in early life.
 She hopes this line of research will contribute to a better understanding of children’s resilience, strength, and adaptability, which ultimately may be harnessed to combat the structural factors that contribute to the academic achievement gap.